 3. Salted Chocolate Milk

-A few years ago, I paid homage to one of my favorite TV sitcoms, Modern Family.
-In the premier episode Manny is studying with a girl he has a
+Several years ago, I paid homage to one of my favorite TV sitcoms, Modern Family.
+In one episode, Manny is studying with a girl he has a

 crush on.
-She comes to his house where Manny's doting Columbian
+She comes to his house and Manny's doting Columbian

 Mama Gloria (Sofia Vergara) makes the kids chocolate milk.
 The young